Law on Feed-in Tariff Restructuring Entered into Force in Ukraine

 The Law correlates with the provisions of the Memorandum of Understanding signed on 10 June 2020 between the Government of Ukraine and two associations representing the interests of investors in the field of renewable energy sources (“RES”): the Ukrainian Wind Energy Association and the European-Ukrainian Energy Agency.

-The Law was signed by the President on 31 July 2020 and is expected to enter into force in the nearest days.
+The Law was signed by the President on 31 July 2020 and entered into force on 1 August 2020.

 Reduction of FiT rates